mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ## Row height

 By default, the rows have a height of 52 pixels.
-It matches the normal Material Design height of the [specification](https://material.io/components/data-tables).
+This matches the normal height in the [Material Design guidelines](https://material.io/components/data-tables).

 To change the row height for the whole grid, set the `rowHeight` prop: